Devendrar Jayanti

 Devendrar Jayanthi is a festival celebrated annually on 11 September.
 It is organised by various political parties, community organisations and civil societies in Southern Tamil Nadu to commemorate the memory of Immanuvel Devendrar, a freedom fighter and Indian National Congress leader who took part in the Quit India movement during the British Raj era.
 He worked in the Indian Army in independent India and later he fought for the rights of depressed class people of Southern Tamil Nadu, particularly for upliftment of Pallar caste.
-He was a close associate of chief minister K. Kamaraj.

 Political background

 Immanuel Devendrar was a member of the Indian National Congress and a close associate of its leader, K. Kamaraj.
 At that time, Congress was supported by influential communities of southern Tamil Nadu, such as the Pallars and Nadars, and opposed by the Forward Block, which was itself favoured by the Maravar community.
 The two sides clashed during elections.
 Violence erupted notably in the districts of Ramanathapuram and Madurai which claimed over 40 lives.
 Devendrar was killed at this time and the anniversary of his death is today celebrated by various political parties and community organisations and civil societies as Devendrar Jayanthi.